wsh-auto/mcp-client-cli/README.md

 [LLM will analyze the screenshot and point out any errors]
 ```

-The CLI automatically detects if the piped input is an image and handles it appropriately.

 ### Using Prompt Templates

 You can use predefined prompt templates by using the `p` prefix followed by the template name and its arguments: